 - Handling opposition and conflict

-This course will employ short lecture videos, multimedia case studies, and both synchronous and asynchronous exercises on which you will receive feedback from your classmates and the teaching staff.
-The materials are designed to build your power skills and your willingness to use these skills to get things done.
+This course will employ a course text, short lecture videos, multiple case studies, peer and individual coaching, and exercises through which you will receive feedback from your classmates and the teaching staff.
+The materials are designed to build your power skills and willingness to use these skills to get things done.